w5xd/PacketThermostat/Assembly.md

 EEPROM.
 And if you're running your gateway encrypted, you have to specify the key.
 (By the way, the symptom if the encryption keys on this thermostat and the gateway do not match, is the packets are delivered anyway, but they are gibberish.)
-<li>On an out-of-the-box Pro Micro, the EEPROM comes will all bits set, which corresponds to no types
+<li>On an out-of-the-box Arduino, the EEPROM comes will all bits set, which corresponds to no types
 nor modes other than
 Pass through per the below instructions.
 The commands here initialize the thermostat to pass-through mode.
 Use the Arduion IDE "Serial Monitor" function with 9600 baud set.
 The